Offirmo/offirmo-monorepo/stack--current/0-CONTRIBUTING/06-conventions--js--modules_and_transpilation.md

 * 🆕latest ES reasonably supported by browsers or polyfills = [ES2023](https://kangax.github.io/compat-table/es2016plus/)
 * 🆕we no longer consider webpack (outdated tool, we no longer use it)

-⭆ latest convenient ES = 2022 (if changed, need search&replace in package.json, search for "es2022" and "update marker")
+⭆ latest convenient ES = 2022

 3. ES module
 - 🆕we consider webpack outdated and are no longer taking into account its limitations